-First Day of Fall Autumnal Equinox is on Monday, 23 September 2019.
+The First Day of Fall Autumnal Equinox is on Thursday, 22 September 2022.

 Autumnal Equinox means days start getting colder and shorter in Northern Hemisphere until the winter solstice in December.
-For the southern hemisphere, it means starting of the spring when days start getting warmer.
+For the southern hemisphere, it means starting off the spring when days start getting warmer.

 What is Equinox